Elmira Corning Regional Airport: Airlines

 Low-cost carrier Allegiant Air has the only scheduled mainline flights, on Airbus A319s, Airbus A320s, and 737 MAXs.
-Delta Connection service is flown with Canadair CRJ-200s, CRJ-700s, and CRJ-900s.
+Delta Connection service is flown with CRJ-700s and CRJ-900s.

 Mohawk /Allegheny/USAir flew to Elmira until 2001 when its affiliate took over; Elmira's first jets were Mohawk BAC-111s in 1965.
 The airport had flights on Capital Airlines, which merged with United in 1961; United left Elmira in 1966.

 United Airlines regional flights to Chicago-O’hare started in 2014 and ended in 2016.
 In 2018 United served a new route to Newark.
 The route was eventually switched to Washington-Dulles; that ended January 6, 2020.

 Fixed-base operators

 There are two FBO's (Fixed Base Operators) on the airport that are separate from the commercial airline terminal.
 These include Atlantic Aviation and Premier Aviation.
 Both provide with landing fees: Ramp Parking, Fueling, Deicing and Hangar space for general aviation aircraft.
 Premier Aviation also has specialized maintenance services available.